-Employment Agreement
+Prior Employment Agreement

 On April 1, 2014, the Company entered into a written employment agreement, or the CEO Agreement, with Dr. Werner at an initial base annual salary of \$224,000, subject to adjustment by the board of directors.
-His current base annual salary is \$292,800.
-The CEO Agreement provides an initial ten year fully vested option to purchase 50,000 shares of stock of the Company at an exercise price of \$0.33 per share.
-For so long as he remains employed by the Company, the Company agrees to grant an annual option to purchase 25,000 shares of stock of the Company at an exercise price equal to the fair market value of the shares at the date of the grant and to be vested pro rata in monthly installments over twelve months from the date of the grant, with vesting accelerating upon a change in control of the Company, subject generally to his continued service on such date and/or event.
-Bonuses, additional stock option grants or other compensation can be awarded from time to time at the sole discretion of the Company's board of directors.
+The CEO Agreement will be superseded in full by the Werner Employment Agreement.
+Under the terms of the CEO Agreement, Dr. Werner's base annual salary as of October 15, 2018 was \$292,800.
+This base salary amount included an increase of \$56,800 for repayment of certain income tax obligations Dr. Werner assumed on behalf of the Company.
+The CEO Agreement provided an initial ten year fully vested option to purchase 50,000 shares of stock of the Company at an exercise price of \$0.33 per share.
+For so long as he remains employed by the Company, the Company agreed to grant an annual option to purchase 25,000 shares of stock of the Company at an exercise price equal to the fair market value of the shares at the date of the grant and to be vested pro rata in monthly installments over twelve months from the date of the grant, with vesting accelerating upon a change in control of the Company, subject generally to his continued service on such date and/or event.
+Bonuses, additional stock option grants or other compensation could be awarded from time to time at the sole discretion of the Company's board of directors.
 As of December 31, 2017, Dr. Werner had received options to purchase up to 175,000 shares of common stock of the Company.

-The CEO Agreement provides that Dr. Werner would be eligible to participate in the benefit plans generally made available to other executive officers of the Company.
-In addition, he is entitled to (i) three weeks of paid vacation per year, (ii) reimbursement for discretionary expenditures (including life insurance premiums, automobile expenses, and country club memberships) up to a maximum of \$13,000 annually and

-(iii) reimbursement of certain relocation expenses in the event that the Company's headquarters is relocated by more than 25 miles from Atlanta, Georgia, including house hunting expenses, three months of interim housing expenses, and reimbursement for four round trip airline tickets between Atlanta and the new Company headquarters.
+The CEO Agreement provided that Dr. Werner would be eligible to participate in the benefit plans generally made available to other executive officers of the Company.
+In addition, he was entitled to (i) three weeks of paid vacation per year, (ii) reimbursement for discretionary expenditures (including life insurance premiums, automobile expenses, and country club memberships) up to a maximum of \$13,000 annually and (iii) reimbursement of certain relocation expenses in the event that the Company's headquarters is relocated by more than 25 miles from Atlanta, Georgia, including house hunting expenses, three months of interim housing expenses, and reimbursement for four round trip airline tickets between Atlanta and the new Company headquarters.

-The CEO Agreement provides that it shall continue until terminated (i) by mutual agreement; (ii) due to death or disability of Dr. Werner; (iii) by Dr. Werner upon four weeks written notice to the Company; (iv) by the Company without cause (as defined in the CEO Agreement) upon four weeks written notice to Dr. Werner; (v) by Dr. Werner for good reason (as defined in the CEO Agreement); or (vi) by the Company for cause.
-In the event of a termination for good reason or without cause, Dr. Werner is entitled to six months of salary continuation at his then-current base annual salary, reimbursement of COBRA premiums for six months, accelerated vesting on options that would have vested in the six months following termination had he remained employed, and extended exercise periods for vested stock options.
-If the termination for good reason or without causes arose in connection with a change in control, the six months of salary continuation and reimbursement of COBRA premiums is extended to 12 months, and all options would become fully vested with extended exercise periods.
-The receipt of any benefits described above are subject to Dr. Werner's execution of a release.
+The CEO Agreement provided that it shall continue until terminated (i) by mutual agreement; (ii) due to death or disability of Dr. Werner; (iii) by Dr. Werner upon four weeks written notice to the Company; (iv) by the Company without cause (as defined in the CEO Agreement) upon four weeks written notice to Dr. Werner; (v) by Dr. Werner for good reason (as defined in the CEO Agreement); or (vi) by the Company for cause.
+In the event of a termination for good reason or without cause, Dr. Werner was entitled to six months of salary continuation at his then-current base annual salary, reimbursement of COBRA premiums for six months, accelerated vesting on options that would have vested in the six months following termination had he remained employed, and extended exercise periods for vested stock options.
+If the termination for good reason or without causes arose in connection with a change in control, the six months of salary continuation and reimbursement of COBRA premiums was extended to 12 months, and all options would become fully vested with extended exercise periods.
+The receipt of any benefits described above were subject to Dr. Werner's execution of a release.